Moses Yale Beach: The Sun

-The New York Sun, as a penny press journal, brought many innovations to the industry, such as being the first U.S. journal to hire a Police reporter.
+The Sun, as a penny press journal, brought many innovations to the industry, such as being the first U.S. journal to hire a Police reporter.
 They were also the first newspaper to report crimes and personal events such as suicides, deaths, and divorces, which featured everyday people rather than public figures.
 As the early developers of the craft of reporting and storytelling, they changed journalism, and brought a new business model focused on mass-production and advertising rather than subscriptions.
 With the breakthrough of selling their newspaper for a penny, a very low price affordable to most, it got New Yorkers from all walks of life reading the news and stay informed.
-They also launched hoaxes with the aim of attracting attention, such as the Great Moon Hoax of 1835 or The Balloon-Hoax.
+They also launched hoaxes with the aim of attracting attention, such as the Great Moon Hoax of 1835 or the Balloon-Hoax.
 Theses innovations led the journal to eventually become the most successful newspaper in America.

-James Gordon Bennett Sr., intrigued by the success of the New York Sun, would go on and copy the paper and found his own journal in 1835, naming it the New York Herald.
+James Gordon Bennett Sr., intrigued by the success of The Sun, would go on and copy the paper and found his own journal in 1835, naming it the New York Herald.
 Through his 10 years of proprietorship, Moses would expand the four-page paper from three to eight columns.
 He would also develop horse, rail, and pigeon services to accelerate the speed of news-gathering into his New York offices.
 He established a ship news service in association with other organizations to obtain news from Europe, acquiring the steamboat "Naushon".

 The "Pony Express" horses brought important news from Albany, and he ran special trains that ran from Baltimore to speed up their arrival.
 His pigeon house was built on the roof of his New York office at Nassau Street to bring news from nearby ports.
 An important competitor was Horace Greeley of the New-York Tribune.
 The "Commodore Vanderbilt" used the newspaper to advertise his steamship sailings from New York to Hartford, charging one dollar a passenger to get aboard his steamboat the "Water Witch".